Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 - Pittsburgh's games this year have hit the over in 75% of its opportunities (six times in eight games with a set point total).

-- Pittsburgh is 4-2 against the spread and 4-2 overall in games when it scores more than 33.3 points.
+- Pittsburgh is 4-2 against the spread and 4-2 overall this season when the team records more than 33.3 points.

-- In games that Pittsburgh piles up more than 472.5 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Pittsburgh churns out more than 472.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Panthers have eight turnovers, three fewer than the Blue Devils have takeaways (11).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.